gamename/aws-iot-monitor-lambda/README.md

 # Installation
 The good news about this lambda is that it is so small you can simply copy/paste into the AWS console.
-Once you do that, you only have to set the SNS_ARN evironment variable and you're done.
+Once you do that, you only have to set the SNS_ARN environment variable, and you're done.